velmer/saps-engine/docs/dispacher-install.md

 Dispatcher is the user interface component, where the user defines what are the tasks the he wants created

 #### Dashboard and Submission Dispatcher

+All components from saps depend on Docker to function, installation guide [here](./container-install.md)

 Once raised, the VM must contain all the necessary dependencies.
 In order to do that, follow the steps below:

     # add-apt-repository -y ppa:openjdk-r/ppa